 The stormwater network shall be designed in accordance with the Major/Minor design concepts outlined in Australian Rainfall and Runoff, A Guide to Flood Estimation.
 Design storms shall be as follows:

-- Major: 1% AEP, also referred to as 100 year Average Recurrence Interval (ARI). - Minor: 5% AEP, also referred to as 20 year ARI.
+Major: 100 year Average Recurrence Interval (ARI), also referred to as 1% AEP.